-You will need a laptop to study both for the on campus and online courses.
-Our on campus students will be using their laptop in class in order to access a number of the teaching materials and resources.
+You will need a laptop to study both for the on-campus and online courses.
+Our on-campus students will be using their laptops in class in order to access a number of the teaching materials and resources.
+For studying an online/remote Pre-sessional course, a laptop or desktop computer with a camera and sound, or earphones is required.
+A very good internet connection is also vital for accessing your materials and attending your live seminars.
+Students are also advised to study in a quiet area, with no background noise.

 Further details on the requirements for the online course are available here.